 At such a “Choice Point” you can move forward fully aligned, with confidence, or you can be reactive and become sidelined, resulting in a lifetime of consequences you may not want.
 You can settle for less, never knowing “what if,” or you can take control and strategically plan how you respond so you build toward a better outcome.

-While companies obviously need to address the critical negative statistic from the Mind the Workplace study, it’s important to proactively create your own focus so you minimize the stress of straddling two worlds—staying engaged on the job while actively seeking to go.
+While companies obviously need to address the critical negative statistic from the study above, it’s important to proactively create your own focus so you minimize the stress of straddling two worlds—staying engaged on the job while actively seeking to go.
 Actively engaging will keep you energized and focused on the benefits necessary for your future.
 Otherwise, passive disengagement leads to lethargy and depression, neither of which benefit you in a job search or new career development.

-Here are seven ways to focus, stay engaged, and develop your self—skills for the next job or next career, and tools useful in the rest of your life.
+As you develop a strategic plan with an expert career coach, you will need to balance current work and life responsibilities with experimenting and exploring your next options.
+It is super important to stay engaged in your current job–for your self-esteem and for your future reputation.
+Basically, don’t burn any bridges!
+Here are seven ways to focus, stay engaged, and develop your self—skills for the next job or next career, and tools useful for the rest of your life.

 - How You Perform Always Counts.
 When you’re unhappy at work, it’s easy to fall into self-destructive patterns, like sloppy performance, lack of productivity, tardiness, gossip, or even talking back unprofessionally to higher-ups.
 These behaviors can quickly lead to the unemployment line.
 Watch your performance and attitude at work—right up to the end.
 They may not acknowledge good performance, but chances are bad performance will be duly noted.
 It’ll get back to the decisions makers, and preferably, you don’t want to be without a job before you find another one.
 Plus, you’ll feel good about yourself, even if no one else is acknowledging your performance.

 - Become an Influencer.
 Role modeling your values is being your best self and knowing that you lead by example.
 Typically it’s people throughout an organization, not often those near the top, that are the greatest influencers—that others pay attention to, connect with, feel valued by, and learn from.
-To learn more about organizations and the real influencers, take a look at some of the results discovered by an innovative leader at Keyhubs.
+To learn more about organizations and the real influencers, take a look at some of the results discovered by an innovative leader at Key hubs.
 Conduct yourself at work in a way that best reflects your values, no matter what other people are doing.
 Practicing this develops character.
 It will hone your sense of what’s valuable—most important—to you.
-It will reveal others who share those values so you seek environments, people and employers who resonate with your values.
-As a result you’ll be a much happier employee, but it starts with you role modeling to attract what you value most.
+It will reveal others who share those values so you seek environments, people, and employers who resonate with your values.
+As a result, you’ll be a much happier employee, but it starts with your role modeling to attract what you value most.